© Crown copyright 2018

 - Panels 8-10: complete as appropriate

-- Panel 11: this panel is to be used for any additional provisions, easements, restrictive covenants etc. relating to the transfer.
+- Panel 11: this panel is to be used for any additional elements relating to the transfer, such as, provisions, easements or restrictive covenants.
 Any continuation sheets must use form CS.
 You cannot add further words of execution to this panel.
 If the transaction is ‘by the direction’ of a third party, a simple statement to that effect may be incorporated.
 You cannot incorporate a subsale as this takes effect as a separate transfer and must be made on its own form

 - Panel 12: complete as panel 10 of the form TR4 above